The Story So Far

 Worth the money?
 Hell no!

-Complete waste of money, and one for the tool snobs who advised me not to buy the Aldi saw.
+Complete waste of money, and one for the tool snobs who advised me not to buy the “cheap” table saw from Aldi or Lidl.

-I will update this page as time allows, and as/when I have more experience of different machines.
+I will continue to update this page as time allows, and as/when I have more experience of different machines.